-The Sphere Project Board is made up of the following representatives of Board organizations:
+The Sphere Project Board is made up of the following representatives of Board organisations:

-Is the Field Operations Officer of The Salvation Army International Emergency Services.
-Her involvement in the humanitarian field commenced in January 2006 with a deployment to Northern Pakistan for the earthquake relief programme.
+is the Field Operations Officer of The Salvation Army International Emergency Services.
+Her involvement in the humanitarian field commenced in January 2006 with a deployment to Northern Pakistan for the earthquake relief program.
 For several years, she held mainly field-based positions managing disaster relief operations in locations like Myanmar, Indonesia, Eastern DRC, Haiti and Pakistan.
 She now oversees the management of all field operations of the Salvation Army worldwide.
-Since 2009 she has also been involved in facilitating disaster preparedness and response workshops, training and conferences.
+Since 2009 she has also been involved in facilitating disaster-preparedness and response workshops, training and conferences.
 Damaris holds an MA in Development and Emergency Practice from the Oxford Brookes University, UK.

 is the Senior Director, External Engagement and Resource Development for Global Humanitarian and Emergency Affairs at World Vision International.
 Based in Geneva, the ultimate goal of her work is to support the humanitarian needs of children, promoting child-focused disaster management in fragile contexts.
 Previously, Isabel led and managed relief operations as a Senior Relief Coordinator on World Vision’s Global Rapid Response Team.
 She has been part of the East Timor, Iraq, Liberia, Sudan, Horn of Africa, Indonesia-Tsunami and Pakistan responses.
 Isabel earned her honors degree in International Relations from Lusiada University, Portugal and holds an MA in International and Community Development from Deakin University, Australia.
 She also earned a diploma from the Jose Fontana Foundation in Human Resources Management.